oskar13/portfolio/README.md

 # portfolio
-My personal static portfolio site, built with Tailwind CSS and automated with GitHub Actions + npm for deployment.
+My personal static portfolio site, built with Tailwind CSS and automated with GitHub Actions + node for deployment.

 ## Installation